yoavnir/specs2016/specs/docs/cliswitch.md

 * `--lrecl` **record-length** -- sets the length of each record.
 Relevant to *fixed* and *fixed-delimited* records.
 * `--linedel` **delimiter** -- sets the line delimiter for input records on the primary stream.
 * `--regexType` **syntaxOptionList** -- Sets the syntax option for regular expressions.
 The parameter is a comma-separated list of syntax options.
 See the table below for a list of valid syntax options.
+* `--pythonFuncs` **on/off/auto** -- Enables of disables the loading of Python functions. **auto**, which is the default signifies that Python functions are loaded only when the parser encounters an unknown function.
+Note that setting the `pythonDisabled` configured literal to `1` will disable Python functions and cannot be overridden from the command line.

 ## Table of record formats